Alan Merrill

 Alan Merrill (born Allan Preston Sachs; February 19, 1951 – March 29, 2020) was an American vocalist, guitarist and songwriter.
-In the early 1970s, he was one of the few resident foreigners to achieve pop star status in Japan.
-He was the writer of, and lead singer on, the first released version of the song "I Love Rock 'n' Roll", which was recorded by his band the Arrows in 1975.
+In the early 1970s, he was one of the few resident foreigners in Japan to achieve pop star status there.
+He wrote the song "I Love Rock 'n' Roll", and was the lead singer on the original recording of it, made by the band the Arrows in 1975.
 The song became a breakthrough hit for Joan Jett in 1982.

 Merrill was primarily a vocalist and songwriter, but also played the guitar, bass guitar, harmonica, and keyboards.
 He died during the COVID-19 pandemic due to complications brought on by the virus.

 Early life

 Merrill was born in The Bronx, New York City on February 19, 1951, the son of two jazz musicians, singer Helen Merrill and saxophone/clarinet player Aaron Sachs.
-He went to Aiglon College in Switzerland from age 9 to 13, a British-style boarding school.
-On returning to the United States, he attended schools in New York and Los Angeles, and at Sophia University (a private Jesuit research university in Tokyo, Japan).
-He started his semi-pro career in New York City aged 14 when he began playing in Greenwich Village's Cafe Wha? with the bands The Kaleidoscope, The Rayne, and Watertower West.
-The groups played the club during the 1966–1968 period.
+He attended Aiglon College in Switzerland from age 9 to 13, schools in New York and Los Angeles and, briefly, Sophia University in Tokyo.
+He started his semi-professional career in New York City at age 14, when he began playing in Greenwich Village's Cafe Wha? with the bands The Kaleidoscope, The Rayne, and Watertower West, all of which played the club from 1966–1968.